Neural Embeddings for Web Testing: Approach

 \subsubsection{Usage of the State Abstraction Function}

-The \textsc{Classify} procedure (lines~27--36) illustrates our neural-based SAF.
-Given two web pages $p_1$, $p_2$ and an embedding type $ET$, we first extract the token-sequence representations from each page based on the selected embedding types ($ET$ can be any non empty subset of \{\textit{content}, \textit{tags}, \textit{content+tags}\}), obtaining one list of tokens for each web page (lines~30--31).
-Each of the two token sequences $r_{1}$ and $r_{2}$ is then fed to the appropriate \doctovec model (line 32) to compute an embedding (lines~33--34).
+The \textsc{Classify} procedure (lines~27---33) illustrates the SAF.
+Given two web pages $p_1$, $p_2$, we first extract the token-sequence representation from each page based on the selected embedding model $EM$, obtaining the list of tokens for each web page (lines~30---31).
+Each of the two token sequences $r_{1}$ and $r_{2}$ is then fed to the appropriate embedding model (line 32) to compute an embedding (lines~33---34).
 Then, the cosine similarity between the two resulting embeddings $e_{1}$ and $e_{2}$ is computed, obtaining a similarity score that is appended to the list $s$ of similarities computed so far (line~35).
-Next, the classifier marks the two pages as either distinct or clones based on the list $s$ of similarity scores and determines the SAF return value (line~36), which is `\textit{clone}' in case of near-duplicate detection or `\textit{distinct}' otherwise.
+Next, the classifier marks the two pages as either distinct or clones based on the list $s$ of similarity scores, and determines the SAF return value (line~33), which is `\textit{clone}' in case of near-duplicate detection or `\textit{distinct}' otherwise.